Raku/doc/writing-docs/EXAMPLES.md

 The file `xt/examples-compilation.t` will test the code from all the examples.
 This file is run as part of `make xtest`.

+To test specific files (recommended), pass them as options on the command line to the test file, or set the environment variable TEST_FILES to a space separated list.

 Note that method signatures are also compiled.
 They have an implied block added to insure valid compilation.

 Care is taken to wrap the sample code in enough boilerplate so that no runtime code is executed, and that a class is available if needed.

+Note: because we are considering each POD code block independently, there is no guarantee that a partial snippet will itself be compilable.
+For this reason, it's fine to use `preamble` (see below) to give each block enough information to compile.
+For pedagogical reasons, it's OK to break what would otherwise be a large block of code into smaller chunks and discuss each one separately - we still want to do our best to compile these individual chunks.

 ## Skipping or finessing tests